yezz123/My-Business/README.md

 *If you want My Buisness to send emails to the console while developing, edit `my-buisness/common/settings.py` and replace the value of `EMAIL_BACKED` with `'django.core.mail.backends.console.EmailBackend'`.
 Don't forget to undo this before committing!*

+# Deployment

+*Follow the installation instructions before continuing.
+If you are running the Django server, press Control-C to close it.*

+*Make sure you have `root` privileges.*